 Top Three Lagging Indicators to Watch

 Unemployment is a lagging indicator.
 Once people start to lose their jobs, the economy has already begun declining.
-That's because the last thing employers want to do is let people go.
+The last thing employers want to do is let people go.
 Unemployment will also continue to rise even after the economy has started to improve.
-That's because companies wait until they believe the economy has recovered before they start hiring again.
+Companies wait until they believe the economy has recovered before they start hiring again.

 Another lagging indicator is the Consumer Confidence Index.
-That's because most people don’t feel that the economy has changed until after it already has.
+Most people don’t feel that the economy has changed until after it already has.
 People base their feelings about the economy on how easy it is to find jobs.
-Usually, it doesn't become difficult to find work until after the economy has turned negative.
+It doesn't become difficult to find work until after the economy has turned negative.

 The U.S. Conference Board established the Index of Lagging Indicators for the federal government.
-This a non-profit agency publishes the Index monthly.
-It weights seven lagging indicators to create the index.
-The Board used the indicators established by The National Bureau of Economic Research (NBER).
-Its research identified them as the ones that best confirmed business cycle phases.
+This non-profit agency publishes the index monthly.
+It weighs seven lagging indicators to create the index.
+The Board used the indicators established by The National Bureau of Economic Research.
+NBER’s research identified them as the ones that best-confirmed business cycle phases.

 Here's a list of the Conference Board's indicators.
 It's the most comprehensive list of useful indicators that economists follow.
-A quick summary explains why each is useful, and its weight in the Index.
+A quick summary explains why each is useful and their weights in the index.

-- Average Duration of Unemployment.
-The number of weeks those counted as unemployed by the Bureau of Labor Statistics have been looking for a job.
-During a recession, the number of long-term unemployed will increase.
+- Average duration of unemployment.
+The number of weeks in which the unemployed, those counted as such by the Bureau of Labor Statistics, have been looking for a job.
+During a recession, the number of long-term unemployed increases.
 Weight = 0.0361

-- Average Prime Rate.
-When times are good, banks resist lowering rates (and their profits) even if business starts to slow.
+- Average prime rate.
+When times are good, banks resist lowering rates and consequently, their profits, even if business starts to slow.
 When times are bad, they resist raising rates until they are sure the demand supports it.
 Weight = 0.2815.

-- Commercial and Industrial Loans. his is a lagging indicator because banks still have a lot of loans in the pipeline even after a recession starts.
+- Commercial and industrial loans.
+This is a lagging indicator because banks still have a lot of loans in the pipeline even after a recession starts.
 Similarly, businesses that are losing revenue in the beginning stages of a recession will take out loans to cover costs.
 Once the economy begins to improve, it takes a while before banks have enough liquidity to start lending again.
 Weight = 0.0970.